Chaoui people: History

 Historically, the Aurès Mountains served as a refuge for Berber peoples, forming a base of resistance against the Roman Empire, the Vandals, the Byzantine Empire and Arabs.
-Aurès was also a district of Algeria that existed during and after the Algerian War from 1954 to 1962.
-It was in this region that Berber independence fighters started the war.

 The patriarch of Berbers is believed to have been Madghacen, the common ancestor of the Zenata and of the Botri as well.
 Ibn Khaldun identified the Zenata as Berbers.
 Modern historians rank this Berber region within the group of Numidians and Gaetuli or the much more ancient Meshwesh, Maesulians and Mazaxes, from whom the Zenata formed, the main inhabitants of the Aurès in the Middle Ages.
 Chaoui clans known by Ibn Khaldoun were the Ifren, Maghrawa, Djerawa, Abdalwadides, Howara and Awarba.